Learn

 What Is A Septic System?

-An on-site sewage treatment system commonly comprised of a septic tank and a leach field (absorption area).
+An on-site sewage treatment system commonly comprised of a septic tank and a leach field.

 -

-Receives all wastewater from dwelling including toilet, bath, kitchen, laundry, etc.
+Receives all wastewater from dwelling including toilet, bath, kitchen, and sometimes laundry, depending on setup

 -